 We were only able to find one gay bar in Antalya, but there are also some other trendy venues you might want to check out.
 If you can, check Facebook for current reviews or ask around on a gay app where the best place to go is – but don’t plan your holiday around a night out in the gay bars in Antalya.
 Better to save that for Gay Istanbul…

-There are no gay beaches in Antalya or even particularly gay-friendly beaches but you can occasionally meet gay guys on Adalar Beach and Lara Beach.
+There are no gay beaches in Antalya or even particularly gay-friendly beaches, but you can occasionally meet gay guys on Adalar Beach and Lara Beach.
 Again, go for the beautiful surroundings and don’t be disappointed if nothing happens.
-In Turkey gay life plays out very much in private.
+In Turkey, gay life plays out very much in private.

 Gay Map Of Antalya

 Finding it hard to envisage where everything is Gay Antalya?
 Hopefully, this queer-centric map helps where we have marked all the bars, clubs, parties, hotels, saunas, massages and more will help you stay in the spot best suited to you!